tfemby/RPI_USB_Gadgets/README.md

         - Your networks router will assign an IP Address if you use a DHCP.
         - The Pi will consequently have two IP addresses: One for wifi and one for usb0.
 2. Routed Access
-    - You create firewall rules which allow the host to forward packets the the Pi.
+    - You create firewall rules which allow the host to forward packets to the Pi.
-        - The host (roughly speaking) acts as a router.
+        - The host will act as a router.
     - Allows the Pi to use the hosts physical connection.
     - The usb0 interface interface gets a local IP address from the Host.
         - The Pi is behind a NAT meaning that unless ports are explicitly opened on the host, other computers